Promptorium/promptorium/docs/README.md

 ### Installation

-For now only two installation methods are available, but more will be added soon.
+For now, two installation methods are available, but more will be added soon.

 #### Debian/Ubuntu